getting-around

 - Watch for ZBE restrictions if driving into central Malaga (see our ZBE guide)

-Late Night Arrivals (After 1am)
+Late Night Arrivals at Malaga Airport (After 1am)

 Which Option Should You Choose?